peetcamron/swingbreak/README.md

 # swingbreak

-Drummer tool for live or practice performance that displays a visual metronome and some notes on each song of many customizable shows.
+Drummer tool for live and practice performance that displays a visual metronome and some notes on each song of multiple customizable shows.